 Mandatory Equipment List:

-- Coast Guard approved type III inherently buoyant (not inflatable) vest style personal floatation device must be worn at all times while on the water to comply with mandatory American Canoe Association Insurance event regulations on Class I+ water.
+- Coast Guard approved type III inherently buoyant (not inflatable) vest style personal floatation device must be worn at all times while on the water to comply with event insurance.

 - 2 Chemical lights, 12 hour type, fixed to bow and stern of boat for night travel (also called glow sticks)